nomeata/safe-docker/README.md

 command line flag, the userwho can run this script could start a malicious image downloaded from the internet.

+Option `--timeout` specifies a timeout in seconds, after which the container is killed, and the special return value of 23 is returned.

 Not much is expected from the docker image.
 But some programs do not like it when the current user id has no name (e.g. those using `whoami`).
 If you need to run these, you need to add the user to your image’s `/etc/passwd`, and